goodeggs/bites/README.md

     > touch src/documents/YYYY-MM-DD-your-post-slug.html.md

-Check it out at `http://localhost:3000/your-post-slug`.
-It'll regenerate automatically when you change the source files.
+Check it out at `http://localhost:8000/your-post-slug` or just `grunt open:preview`.
+It'll regenerate when you change the source files.

 When it looks about right